integralfx/MemTestHelper/DDR4 OC Guide.md

    Note that having RTLs and IOLs within those ranges doesn't mean you're stable.
    * If you're on Ryzen 3000, make sure that the Infinity Fabric frequency (FCLK) is set to half your effective DRAM frequency.
 5. Run a memory tester of your choice.
-   * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test.
+   * Windows will use ~2000MB so make sure to account for that when entering the amount of RAM to test, if the test has manual input.
 I have 16GB of RAM and usually test 14000MB.
-   * Minimum recommended coverage:
+   * Minimum recommended coverage/runtime:
      * MemTestHelper (HCI MemTest): 200% per thread.
      * Karhu RAMTest: 5000%.
        * In the advanced tab, make sure CPU cache is set to enabled.
 This will speed up testing by ~20%.
        * Testing for 6400% coverage and a 1 hour duration has an error cover rate of 99,41% and 98,43%, respectively ([Source - FAQ section](https://www.karhusoftware.com/ramtest/)).
+     * TM5 anta777 Extreme: 3 cycles.
+       * Runtime varies with density.
+For 16Gb RAM, it usually takes between 1.5-2 hours.
+If you run 32Gb RAM you can set the 12th row of the config (Time (%)) to half and you'll get roughly the same runtime as 16Gb.
+     * OCCT Memory: 30 minutes each for SSE and AVX.
 6. If you crash/freeze/BSOD or get an error, drop the DRAM frequency by a notch and test again.
 7. Save your overclock profile in your UEFI.
 8. From this point on you can either: try to go for a higher frequency or work on tightening the timings.